josh-egan/tech.joshegan.com/public/posts/yr2016/cassandra-cheatsheet.md

 A composite key is specified using `PRIMARY KEY(partition_key, clustering_key)`.
 For example: `CREATE TABLE my_table (id varchar, title varchar, name varchar, PRIMARY KEY (id, title));`

 When clustering keys are used, the data inserted can be visualized as an entirely separate row.
 All of the common data must be inserted each time unless static columns are used.

+A partition can hold a maximum of 2 billion cells.
+All of the data from a single partition must fit on a single node in the cluster.
+To address these limitations, consider ways to appropriately bucket the data.
+For example, when storing timestamps for events, buckets could be created for year, month, and day, depending on the volume that is anticipated.
+Another approach would be to create a `bucket_id` key that is a string of your choosing (e.g. `"2016-12-07"`).

 #### static